Vogue Continental Cinema

 It closed on 21st June 1958 as a protest by Classic Cinemas against the landlord’s rent rise.
 The last programme to be screened was Katharine Hepburn in “The Little Minister” and Noelle Middleton in “You Can’t Escape”.
 The building was shuttered and remained so for 42 years!
 It was thought by cinema afficianados that the Vogue was the longest closed-down/unused cinema building to exist in London.
 Signage still hung onto the building proclaiming it to be the Vogue Continental Cinema, although most of the neon tubing had been broken.

-In November 2000 work began to convert the building into a restaurant and residential use.
-An extra floor was built on top of the auditorium that created living units and the ground floor became a Turkish restaurant named Testi.
+In November 2000 work began to demolish the auditorium to build three housing units and convert the foyer of the building into a restaurant.
+This became a Turkish restaurant named Testi.
 A nice touch by the new owners was to restore the ‘Vogue’ vertical sign.

 Just login to your account and subscribe to this theater